HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~When a Role is filled only by people who are not Partners of the Organization, then each Circle Lead is automatically considered a Role Lead of that Role as well.
 However, this default assignment only applies to the extent that the non-Partners are not actively fulfilling relevant responsibilities and duties that a Partner would hold.~~

-Wanneer een Rol alleen vervuld word door mensen die geen onderdeel zijn van de organisatie dan geld hetzelfde.
-Maar dit geld alleen als die mensen niet actief hun verantwoordelijkheid nemen.
+Wanneer een Rol alleen vervuld wordt door mensen die geen onderdeel zijn van de organisatie dan geldt hetzelfde.
+Maar dit geldt alleen als die mensen niet actief hun verantwoordelijkheid nemen.

 ~~#### 1.4.3 Defining Priorities & Strategies~~